metabase/metabase/docs/administration-guide/03-metadata-editing.md

 `Visibility` and `Type` are the same as on the main Data Model page, but `Display values` lets you choose to swap out a field's values with something else.

-Foreign key remapping lets you swap out a foreign key's values with the values of any other field in the connected table.
+**Foreign key remapping** lets you swap out a foreign key's values with the values of any other field in the connected table.
 In this example, we're swapping out the `Product ID` field's values with the values in the `Title` field in the Product table:

 ![Remapping form](./images/remapping/fk-mapping.png)

-Another option is custom remapping, which is currently only possible for numeric fields.
+Another option is **custom remapping**, which is currently only possible for numeric fields.
 This lets you map every number that occurs in this field to either a different numeric value or even to a text value, like in this example:

 ![Remapping form](./images/remapping/custom-mapping.png)